Yeqing Wang, Ph.D.

 Amirreza received his Master's degree in Mechanical Engineering Applied Mechanics from Tarbiat Modares University (Iran) in 2021 and his Bachelor's degree in Mechanical Engineering Applied Mechanics from Isfahan University of Technology (Iran) in 2018.
 Amirreza joined the Composite Materials Lab in September 2022.
 His research focuses on the advanced manufacturing of fiber-reinforced polymer matrix composites.

 Andrea Hoe graduated her five-year B. Arch from the School of Architecture of Syracuse University in 2023.
-She is currently pursuing her graduate degree in the SU-CML, focusing research on (i) lunar regolith composites for construction on the moon and (ii) porous materials for formaldehyde adsorption.
+She is currently pursuing her PhD degree in the Mechanical and Aerospace Engineering program in the SU-CML, focusing research on (i) lunar regolith composites for construction on the moon and (ii) porous materials for VOCs adsorption.
 In her free time, she is part of the dance team XCUSE on campus.

 Undergraduate Student Researchers:

-Cameron Woodbury (REU student 2023 Summer).
+Cameron Woodbury (NSF Sponsored REU student 2023 Summer).
 Project: Additive Manufacturing of Thermoset Fiber Composites.

-Kanya Shah (REU student 2023 Summer).
+Kanya Shah (NSF Sponsored REU student 2023 Summer).
 Project: Additive Manufacturing of Thermoset Fiber Composites.

-Alyssa Shelburne (REU student 2023 Summer).
+Alyssa Shelburne (SU-MAE Sponsored REU student 2023 Summer).
 Project: Auxetic Materials for Medical Applications.

-Anthony Tricarico (REU student 2021 Summer, 2022 Summer).
+Anthony Tricarico (SU-MAE Sponsored REU student 2021 Summer, 2022 Summer).
 Project: Design of Foldable Carbon Fiber Composite Structures with Tunable Stiffness.

-Yiyuan Sun (REU student 2022 Summer).
+Yiyuan Sun (SU-MAE Sponsored REU student 2022 Summer).
 Project: Additive Manufacturing of Thermoset Fiber Composites.

 Yin Fan (Postdoc: 2019-2020).
 Current position: Tenure-track Associate Professor at Department of Propulsion in School of Aeronautics and Astronautics of Shanghai Jiaotong University (China).